fluentcodes/sandbox/README.md

 answers on [stackoverflow](https://stackoverflow.com).

 * learning from solutions that doesn't work
-* add code snippets to see if it works in a structured manner
+* add code in a structured manner
 * solutions that hopefully immediately work
-* extract source code from wiki documentation into a repository
+* free (wiki) documentation from code snippets

 With this sandbox repository I just cleaned up some other sandboxes I had before with the concept of the topic map.
 The external wiki is the wiki of github.